udacity/create-your-own-adventure/english/marshmallow.md

 Or maybe you're trying to avoid the cold [outside](cold_outside/cold_outside.md)

+You notice a flickering light out of the corner of your eye.
+It's a candle.
+Was that corner even there a moment ago?
+Gathering some courage, you [approach the corner](word-of-L/word-of-L.md).

 <<<<<<< HEAD
 Have you ever heard any unusual sounds when you're alone?